April 15, 2023

 Deadline for Applications: Rolling until August 1, 2023

 Total Amount Available: $500,000

 Maximum for Each Award: Local nonprofits: $24,000, International nonprofits: $250,000

 The U.S. Embassy Port Moresby Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.

 Our four program areas are listed below.
-Your proposal must fit into one of these four project areas for be eligible for funding:
+Your proposal must fit into one of these four project areas to be eligible for funding:

-- One World – Partnering to promote ethical use of natural resources, helping to achieve sustainable businesses.
+- One World – Partnering to promote the ethical use of natural resources, helping to achieve sustainable businesses.
 This includes funding for biological conservation, workshops for business owners on how to use land and sea resources in a sustainable manner, and promoting the use of clean energy.

 - Defending Freedom – Highlighting and encouraging free and fair elections, media freedom, human rights, and honoring our shared partnerships in war and peace.